Add and register an app

 Note:

-1. Verify that you are signed in with an organizational account and have privileges to create content.
+1. Verify that you are signed in with an organizational account that has the privilege to create content.

 2. Click the My content tab of the content page and click New item.